 For the analysis of torques, spin-torque ferromagnetic resonance \cite{Liu2011,Karimeddiny2020} and second-harmonic Hall (2HH) measurements \cite{Garello2013, Hayashi2014} are often used \cite{Fan2013,Dyakonov2017}, from heavy metals \cite{Mosendz2010, Pi2010, Demasius2016, Wang2022} to van der Waals crystals \cite{Yang2022, Guillet2024, Pandey2024} or their combinations \cite{Guimarães2018, Shao2016, Macneill2017b, Alghamdi2019, Hidding2020, Bainsla2024}.
 The 2HH technique is sensitive to spin-orbit fields generated by an AC current applied to the structure.
 As these fields slightly alter the magnetization direction and thus the magnetoresistance, voltage components appear that are quadratic with the current $I$, and thus can be detected at double frequency, $2\omega$ \cite{Garello2013, Hayashi2014, Avci2014, Shao2016}.

 Several other phenomena leading to a double-frequency voltage signal complicate the analysis of 2HH measurements.
 Various thermal effects from Joule heating $\propto I^2$ such as the anomalous Nernst effect are prominent among them \cite{Bauer2012, Zink2022}.
 However, these are sometimes inadequate to fully describe the $2\omega$ signals, which is generally circumvented by fitting to only part of the data.
 Here we go beyond this approach: we discuss modifications to the original model and show that the unusual behavior of the Hall data is reminiscent of the magnon-related spin-flip unidirectional magnetoresistance (UMR) that appears in the longitudinal data \cite{Avci2015, Langenfeld2016, Li2017, Avci2018, Kodama2024}.
-We present two, consistent approaches to describe our observations on permalloy/platinum (Py/Pt) bilayers, and demonstrate satisfactory fits to the 2$\omega$ measurements over a broad range of magnetic field values.
-Our analysis leads to significant quantitative changes in the extracted SOT paramaters, and highlights the importance of taking UMR contributions into account in future studies.
+We compare two approaches to describe our observations on permalloy/platinum (Py/Pt) bilayers, and for the second approach, demonstrate satisfactory fits to the 2$\omega$ measurements over a broad range of magnetic field values.
+Our analysis leads to significant quantitative changes in the extracted SOT paramaters, and highlights the importance of taking UMR-like contributions into account in future studies.